About the Centre

 Established in 1994 as a successor to International Churchill Society of the United States.

 The first Patron of the International Churchill Societies was Admiral of the Fleet The Earl Mountbatten of Burma.
-Our present Patron is The Lady Soames LG DBE, Sir Winston Churchill's youngest daughter.
+The Lady Soames LG DBE, Sir Winston Churchill's youngest daughter was patron from 1984 until her death in 2014.

 Among our original honorary members were The Baroness Clementine Spencer-Churchill; Randolph S. Churchill; The Rt.
 Hon.
 The Lord Stockton (Harold Macmillan); The Hon.
 W. Averell Harriman; Sir John Colville; The Rt.
 Hon.
 The Lord Soames (Christopher Soames); Sir John Martin; Anthony Montague Browne.